fieldtrip/website/faq/triggers.md

 ---
 layout: default
-tags: faq trigger trialfun preprocessing
+tags: [faq, trigger, trialfun, preprocessing]
 ---

 ## How can I check or decipher the sequence of triggers in my data?